ropensci/gutenbergr/README.md

 - We retrieve the book text directly from that mirror using links in the same format.
 For example, Frankenstein (book 84) is retrieved from `https://www.gutenberg.lib.md.us/8/84/84.zip`.
-- We retrieve the .zip file rather than txt to minimize bandwidth on the mirror.
+- We give priority to retrieving the `.zip` file to minimize bandwidth on the mirror. `.txt` files are only retrieved if there is no `.zip`.

 Still, this package is *not* the right way to download the entire Project Gutenberg corpus (or all from a particular language).
 For that,